What is a GooseEgg?

 How to prevent bumps?

-• If you want your baby to sleep separately, you can buy a cot or crib for him.
+- If you want your baby to sleep separately or if u want to keep him in a safe place when you are doing your household work, you can buy a cot or crib for him.
 It will keep him safe inside.

-• If any sharp edges exist in your home’s furniture, like dining tables, tea poys, dressing tables, bed frames, sofa edges, and single frame mirrors, please cover them with a double cloth or plaster.
+- If any sharp edges exist in your home’s furniture, like dining tables, tea poys, dressing tables, bed frames, sofa edges, and single frame mirrors, please cover them with a double cloth or plaster or baby safety products available in the market.

 Discover more from supermomsclub